nfriedly/value-averaging/readme.md

 *Note*: This is incomplete and unsupported.
 I'm leaving the code online for learning, but I do not expect that I'll get back to it very soon.

-(I gave up on value averaging in favor of dollar-cost-averaging when I had a son - I can automate the later, but not the former.)
+(I gave up on value averaging in favor of dollar-cost-averaging when I had a son - DCA can be easily automated.)

 Value Averaging Tracker & Helper